Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ###Modify the installation question

-Since we do not boot with netboot, the installation will not start automatically.
+Since we do not boot with netboot, the installation will not start automatically after a timeout.
 So we are going to force the script to start in autoinstall mode.

 The `(I)nstall, (U)pgrade, (A)utoinstall or (S)hell?` interactive question is
 in `/usr/src/miniroot/dot.profile`.
 Between the lines 92 and 123.